 *The work group thinks the following four questions should form a logic path, but that logic path needs to be more fully developed by all the Forum members.

-How have estuary, plume and near ocean ecosystem functions, processes and relationships been altered?
+What changes have occurred in estuary, plume and near ocean ecosystem functions, processes and relationships been altered?
 (Need to address the temporal aspect of this question.
 Also should identify to what extent these ecosystem functions and processes have been altered due to man-induced influences.)

+Physical/chemical changes:

-Have major upwelling patterns changed over time?
+Have major upwelling patterns changed over time, including timing, strength and duration?

 What will be the magnitude of change in ocean and plume conditions due to climate change induced acidification and hypoxia?

+Biological changes/ biological response to changes:

 Has estuary, plume and near ocean carrying capacity for juvenile salmonids and competitors been altered?

 Have forage fish composition and abundance patterns been altered seasonally, annually, temporally or spatially?